top of page

 Psych: Stress and fatigue

-Glucose: May support lower blood sugar
+Glucose: May help reduce blood sugar

 Immunity: Supports immunity